Rock and roll rhetoric: Searching for a Heart

 Searching for a Heart (Zevon), Warren Zevon

 What a great line.
-Everyone, since the Roman poet Virgil, knows that love conquers all, but no-one explains why … until Zevon states the obvious, timeless truth in his perfect, film-noir, rock and roll vernacular: you can’t start it like a car, you can’t stop it with a gun.
+Everyone, since the Roman poet Virgil, knows that love conquers all, but no-one elaborates… until Zevon states the obvious, timeless truth in his perfect, film-noir, rock and roll vernacular: you can’t start it like a car, you can’t stop it with a gun.

 Most obviously, it’s a beautiful example of simile; an explicit (as opposed to the less direct metaphor) comparison between two things: love and a car.